CPU-Accelerator/AltControl/README.md

 # AltControl
-Websocket based alt control for roblox
+Websocket based alt control for roblox\n
 Credits to bloxian for certain Nexus function support in RBLX alt manager.